zshanabek/online-news-popularity/README.md

 # online-news-popularity-ml

-The goal is to identify whether online news post will be popular or unpopular using famous pattern recognition algorithms.
+The goal is to predict whether news post will be popular or unpopular.
 Zhunisali Shanabek, Computer Science.

 Suleyman Demirel University